haltonba/Module-1-Final-Project-TechCrunch-CLI/README.md

 ### About

 TechCrunch Top Ten was created by Claudia ([claudia95](https://github.com/claudia95)) and Janine ([ja9-look](https://github.com/ja9-look)).
-The TechCruch API was called using Ruby, to obtain the top 10 articles on the TechCrunch News webpage.
+The TechCruch API was called using Ruby, to obtain the top 10 articles from the TechCrunch News webpage.
-This is a live API that updates the articles regularly so that readers will get hot-off-the-press news.
+This is a live API that updates the articles regularly so that readers will get hot-off-the-press tech news.

 ### MVP